RespiraWorks/Ventilator/ventilator-design/design-rationales.md

     * Normally open, which is important for anti-asphyxiation in the case of power loss
     * Still evaluating fatigue and lifetime / sealing.
     * Originally designed as the exhale valve to give control for maintaining PEEP - under considering to use for both the air inlet and for the oxygen inlet
+    * For more informatin about the design of this valve, see https://github.com/RespiraWorks/SystemDesign/tree/master/research-development/project-pinch-valve

 * **Idle Air Control Valve (IAC)**
     * Common automotive part that is cheap and widely available.